Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction

-~Further the chiral models are coupled to a constant background of $SU_{c}(N)$ gauge field ~\cite{SveLer,Polyakov:78plb,benji,BankUka,Pisarski:00prd,fuku,Vkt:06} to mimic the physics of QCD color confinement in a statistical sense.~Adding the free energy density from gluons in the form of Polyakov-loop potential~\cite{ratti,Roesnr} to the QM model effective potential,~one gets the unified framework of Polyakov loop augmented quark meson (PQM)~\cite{SchaPQM2F,SchaPQM3F,Schaefer:09wspax,Mao,TiPQM3F} model where physics of both the chiral symmetry breaking-restoration and confinement-deconfinement transition can be studied.~Recent studies in Refs. ~\cite{Haas,Redlo,BielichP,Herbst,THerbst2} improved the Polyakov-loop potential from a pure gauge potential to a unquenched glue potential where the effects of the quark back reaction are also included.~This improvement gives rise to the linkage of confinement-deconfinement and chiral phase transitions at small temperatures and large chemical potentials ~\cite{BielichP}.
+The effective theory framework of the 2+1 flavor quark-meson (QM) model~\cite{Schaefer:09} couples the light $u, d$ quarks and the $s$ quark to the nine scalar and nine pseudoscalar mesons of the three-flavor linear sigma model~\cite{Ortman,Rischke:00,Lenagh}.
+The 1~GeV mass of the heavy $\eta'$ meson is due to the explicit breaking of the axial $U_A(1)$ symmetry, caused by instanton effects at the quantum level~\cite{tHooft:76prl}.
+The extensively used Nambu--Jona-Lasinio (NJL) model~\cite{costaA,costaB,fuku08} provides an equivalent description where mesons are not treated as fundamental fields in the Lagrangian, but are instead generated through multi-quark point interactions.
+Furthermore, these chiral models are coupled to a constant background $SU_c(N)$ gauge field~\cite{SveLer,Polyakov:78plb,benji,BankUka,Pisarski:00prd,fuku,Vkt:06} to mimic the physics of QCD color confinement in a statistical sense.
+Adding the free energy density from gluons, in the form of a Polyakov-loop potential~\cite{ratti,Roesnr}, to the QM model effective potential yields the unified framework of the Polyakov-loop-augmented quark-meson (PQM) model~\cite{SchaPQM2F,SchaPQM3F,Schaefer:09wspax,Mao,TiPQM3F}.
+Within this framework, the physics of both chiral symmetry breaking/restoration and the confinement-deconfinement transition can be studied.
+Recent studies in Refs.~\cite{Haas,Redlo,BielichP,Herbst,THerbst2} have improved the Polyakov-loop potential from a pure gauge potential to an unquenched glue potential, where the effects of the quark back-reaction are also included.
+This improvement gives rise to a linkage between the confinement-deconfinement and chiral phase transitions at low temperatures and large chemical potentials~\cite{BielichP}.